We use cookies to track usage and preferences. You can view our cookies policy here.

 At Railsmartr, we'll find the best Birmingham to Bristol train fare.
 This is one journey where split ticketing is almost always essential.
 So, why is that?
 Put simply, the 'through' Advance fares for Birmingham to Bristol train services (a 'through' fare means buying one ticket from A to B) are very expensive.

 However, if you buy a ticket to Cheltenham, and then another to Bristol, then you can save a packet.
-Let's take a look at what we get if we want to travel a couple of weeks ahead: As you can see, it's cheaper to get split tickets for every service!
-So, how much are you saving when you book with Railsmartr?
+Let's take a look at what we get if we want to travel a couple of weeks ahead: birmingham to bristol train fares on railsmartr with split tickets As you can see, it's cheaper to get split tickets for every service.
+Split tickets save you money with no need to change trains.
+There's really no downside, just remember you'll get another ticket through from us when you book.

 What are the trains like?